dijksterhuis/octatools/README.md

 - Find compatible WAV files in a local directory and write their file paths to a YAML file
 - Scan a Compact Flash card and dumpy Octatrack file information to YAML

+## `octatools-gui` -- Octatools (CLI Binary Executable)

+Eventually I'd like to create a simple cross-platform GUI application for people to perform all the octatools tasks alongside a cli binary.
+This package is a placeholder to act as a guilt trip every time I look at the repository.

 ## `serde_octatrack` -- Ser/De library

+Library used for reading/writing octatrack binary data.
+Most of this is just the [`serde` crate](https://serde.rs).

 ### Current Features (mostly working-ish)
 - Deserialise all Octatrack data structures from binarized data